CodeWizard-1/booking_hotel/README.md

 - Once it has been connected scroll down to the **Manual Deploy** and click **Deploy branch** when it has deployed you will see a **view app** button below and this will bring you to your newly deployed app.
 - Please note that when deploying manually you will have to deploy after each change you make to your repository.
 ## Credits
+- Inspired by the Code Institute's training project "I Think Therefore I Blog"
+- Descriptions of hotels, rooms and their photographs for educational purposes were taken from the website [Booking.com](https://www.booking.com/).
+-  Also, in preparing this project, a lot of useful information was obtained from this [reference book](https://www.w3schools.com/python/).
+- Images were taken from the website [Freepik.com](https://www.freepik.com/).